-Mr. Bergmann joined Capricor in 2011 and currently serves as the Vice President of Finance.
-While at Capricor, he assisted with the Company’s Series A-3 $6.0 million Preferred Stock offering, helped structure the Company’s successful $19.8 million budget proposal to the California Institute for Regenerative Medicine and coordinated the Company’s reverse merger and Private Placements yielding over $17 million in early 2015.
+Mr. Bergmann joined Capricor in 2011 and currently serves as the Chief Financial Officer and Corporate Treasurer.
+While at Capricor, he assisted with the Company’s Series A-3 $6.0 million Preferred Stock offering, helped structure the Company’s successful $19.8 million budget proposal to the California Institute for Regenerative Medicine and coordinated the Company’s reverse merger and financings yielding over $30 million to date.
 He has experience in developing corporate and financial strategy alternatives and executing on strategic plans.
 He manages the Company’s finance, accounting and human resource functions.

 Prior to joining Capricor, Mr. Bergmann had experience in accounting, finance and operations management of companies ranging in size from start-ups to mid-size companies.
 Most recently he was with the business management firm, Gettleson, Witzer and O’Connor, in Beverly Hills, California, where he focused on accounting and finance for several production studios generating motion picture releases and worldwide revenue that exceeded $1 billion.
 The firm’s clients included foundations, trusts, and independent actors, writers, producers and directors across the entertainment industry.
 While at the firm, he focused on budgeting, tax forecasting and asset management.

 Mr. Bergmann graduated from Providence College with a Bachelor of Science degree in Management, and a minor in Finance.
 He has an M.B.A. from the University of Southern California’s Marshall School of Business.
 He is actively involved in various venture capital and entrepreneurial associations throughout the Los Angeles area.